• Skip to primary navigation

 Remove the baked vegetable dish from the oven and carefully lift and remove the foil.
 Toss the vegetables gently together.

 Return the dish to the oven (without the foil) and place it on the middle grate.
-Roast for an additional 30-40 minutes or until the vegetables are golden, slightly crispy on the edges and cooked through.
-Gently toss the vegetables two more times as they are roasting in the oven.
+Roast for 30-40 minutes or until the vegetables are golden, slightly crispy on the edges, and cooked through.
+Gently toss the vegetables twice as they are roasting in the oven.

 Roasted potatoes and fennel.

-These oven-roasted potatoes and fennel taste amazing at this point, but we will make them a little tastier.
+These oven-roasted potatoes and fennel taste amazing, but we will make them a little tastier.

-During the last 10 minutes of roasting time, sprinkle the vegetables’ tops with the bread crumb topping (see next paragraph).
+During the last 10 minutes of roasting, sprinkle the vegetables’ tops with the bread crumb topping (see next paragraph).
 Breadcrumbs will become crisp and golden.

 Remove from the oven.
 Transfer to a serving dish and garnish with fennel fronds and lemon slices.
 Serve hot.

-Ingredients for the bread crumb topping on a wooden board.
+Bread crumb topping ingredients on a wooden board.

 Bread crumb topping